 When you click a category, you may either directly see the list of the titles or subcategories.
 It varies across addons.

 There may be more subcategories within a subcategory.
-For instance, inside Genres subcategory, you can expect to find further subcategories like Action, Adventure, Drama, Comedy, Fantasy, etc.
+For instance, inside the Asgard Movie Scrapers category, you will find subcategories sorted by year.

 The idea is to click through the categories and subcategories and when you finally see the list of the titles, all you got to do is click the title you want to play.
 The addon will start scraping various servers and fetch you the streaming links.